Start with the video first to get a better grasp of the topic!

 Team members working on a card can create a ToDo to manage their work that will help complete the card.

-As a team, you may want to define a set of ToDos that need to be performed for a particular card type.
-You can define a set of ToDos which typically represents the repetitive activities required to be done for each card type.
-So, when the card is created on the board, the ToDo list for a card is automatically generated and the ToDo owner needs to just update them.
+As a team, you can define a set of default ToDos for each card type, representing repetitive tasks.
+When a card is created, the ToDo list is automatically generated, and the owner only needs to update them.

-You can add the default ToDos at the PT level or Project level.
+You can add the default ToDos at the Process Template (PT) level or Project level.

 Process Template Level